Seamless Workload Identity Provisioning in Serverless Architectures

 Define the Identity Requirements:

-- Identify what resources the workload needs to access.
+- Figure out what resources your workload actually needs to access.

 Choose an Identity Management Tool:

-- Use cloud-native tools like AWS IAM, Google Cloud IAM, or Azure Active Directory.
+- You'll wanna use the cloud provider's built-in tools.
+Think AWS IAM, Google Cloud IAM, or Azure Active Directory.

 Create the Identity: